We all know that Virginia is for lovers — but is it for savers, too?

 From barbecue to clue crab, Virginia is known for its good eats.
 But how much will you have to spend in the state to keep yourself fed?

 Of course, as is true in most states, your exact grocery costs will depend on where you live.
-According to second-quarter 2021 rankings from the Council for Community and Economic Research here’s how major Virginia cities stack up in terms of the grocery bill.
+According to 2022 rankings from the Council for Community and Economic Research here’s how major Virginia cities stack up in terms of the grocery bill.

 Grocery Items Index